 Usually migration management, development and integration are considered discrete policy fields, even if potentially relevant to one another.
-And such conceptualisation of separate policy fields has implications for institutional organisation.
-This separation both builds on the assumption that these are discrete policy fields, but through this also perpetuates such a separation, even if empirical processes in practice are often inextricably linked, with direct and indirect mutual effects.
+And such conceptualisation of separate policy fields has implications for institutional organisation (Erdal et al. 2018).
+This separation both builds on the assumption that these are discrete policy fields, but through this also perpetuates such a separation.
+This is the case even though empirical processes in practice are often inextricably linked, directly and indirectly.

-While migration management, development and integration can be seen as separate policy areas with related empirical processes, there are also areas of overlap, between two nodes and between all three.
-Our motivation for the exploration of links between migration management, development and integration in this paper is two-fold.
+While migration management, development and integration can be seen as separate policy areas with related empirical processes, there are also areas of overlap.
+Our motivation for this exploration of links between migration management, development and integration in this paper is two-fold.
 First, empirical links exist, even when causal mechanisms may be hard to pin down exactly, and these links merit further scrutiny.
-Second, clearly there are some diverging interests governing the policy agendas within each of the three areas and we seek to explore the links between.
-Meanwhile, in light of the generally agreed-upon drive towards policy coherence, it is worth considering how links between migration management, development and integration are (or are not) reflected in policy, and how this may in turn affect policy coherence - as a goal and/or in the types of outcomes seen in practice.
+Second, there are diverging interests governing the policy agendas within each of the three areas we seek to explore the links between (Boswell 2007; 2009), and these need to be better understood in relation to each other, in the context of questions about policy coherence and incoherence (see BP9.2).